 - Visual Leak Inspection: Most leaks in Singapore condos occur at the flare connections behind the unit.
 A chemical wash often exposes these joints.
 Ask your technician to inspect the flare nuts while the unit is dismantled.

-- Oil Migration Check: If your system has been running “warm” for months, there is a risk that the compressor oil has migrated into the piping network.
-This requires an R410A-certified extraction vacuum pump, not a standard low-capacity tool.
+- Oil Migration Check: If your system has been running “warm” for months due to a slow gas leak, there is a severe risk that the compressor oil has migrated into the piping network.
+Resolving this requires an R410A-certified extraction vacuum pump, not just a standard low-capacity top-up tool.

 Verified Singapore Field Dispatch

 If your system is flagged for a potential leak or requires a high-pressure manifold audit, do not rely on standard ad-hoc servicing.
-These repairs require specialized vacuum equipment to ensure no moisture (which turns to ice in Singapore’s humidity) enters the copper line-set.
+These repairs require specialized vacuum equipment to ensure no moisture (which turns to hydrofluoric acid in Singapore’s humidity) enters the copper line-set.

 You can route your diagnostic output directly to our Verified Singapore Engineering Partner to ensure that your system rectification complies with NEA safety standards and avoids unnecessary unit replacement.